-This statistic shows the national debt in the member states of the European Union in the fourth quarter of 2013.
+This statistic shows the national debt in the member states of the European Union in the third quarter of 2014.
 The data refer to the entire state and are comprised of the debts of central government, provinces, municipalities, local authorities and social security.
-In the fourth quarter of 2013, Greece's national debt amounted to about 318.7 billion euros.
+In the third quarter of 2014, Greece's national debt amounted to about 315.51 billion euros.

 National debt in the EU member states

 National or government debt is the debt owed by a central government.
 No country in the European Union is debt-free, although some are able to manage their debts better than others.
 Debt is influenced by the economic situation of a country, factors such as unemployment, the rate of inflation or the trade figures have a significant impact on its extent, and are, in turn, influenced by the national debt.